CraigRodrigues/Weekly-Coding-Reports/test.md

   - Decorate student list with ages
   - Is it an isogram?
   - Read my skeleton to understand the problem statement
+   - Their solution split out finding the max value in a hash map
+   - My tests are more rigourous.
+Theirs will fail if a character is uppercase.
+   - I should strive to have each function I write do **ONE THING ONLY**!
  - Here's a quick checklist of how I should approach each problem.
   - [ ] Understand the problem first
   - [ ] Outline and skeleton